An open letter from Peter

 recording “itch” a few years earlier, when Columbia Records, urged by Robert

-Craft, produced a Schönberg series, on which they
+Craft, produced a Schönberg series, on which they included the Schönberg Wind

-Wind Quintet had performed this several times, and Craft asked my group to do
+Quintet.
+The Westwood Wind Quintet had performed this several times, and Craft

-the recording.
-Rehearsals at Igor Stravinsky’s house added to the excitement
+asked my group to do the recording.
+Rehearsals at Igor Stravinsky’s house added

 The first record we